Quiet Quitting: What It Really Means, Why It Happens, and What To Do Instead

 Another perspective is to reflect on what we’ll look back on towards the end of our lives.
 The Top Five Regrets of the Dying famously reports overworking as one of the top regrets of the dying, so we should certainly be mindful of that.
 Grinding away our lives is not the way to go for most of us.

 But we should also not forget another common regret of the dying—wishing one had lived more true to themselves, taken more risks, and spend time on meaningful pursuits.
 For many—including, I think, myself—that could include wishing they had left that unfulfilling or problematic job sooner.
-They’ll likely regret not changing jobs or starting their own business earlier.
+Many may regret not changing jobs or starting their own business earlier.

 While quiet quitting can be a solid protective step in some cases and can buy you some breathing room in a rough situation, don’t let it become the long-term story of your working life.
 There are other options out there—whatever it is we do, let’s aspire to join the 21% of globally engaged workers.